 The Association of Veterinary Anaesthetists (AVA) advise patent, functional i/v catheterisation prior to induction if possible.
 If not, then catheterise immediately following induction.
 This facilitates drugs being given to effect, allows additional intravenous drugs and fluid therapy to be administered appropriately throughout the anaesthetic period and ensures immediate venous access should an emergency occur.
 It may be too late to access a vein in an emergency!

 Cannula placement can be confirmed by flushing with saline or heparinised saline prior to the injection of any drugs.

-Good for all patients but especially important for rabbits and if compromised e.g. brachycephalics, C-sections.
+Good for all patients but is essential for rabbits and if compromised e.g. brachycephalics, C-sections.
 Use a tight fitting face mask and aim for 3-5 mins.

 If the endotracheal tube is too long the apparatus dead space increases as does the possibility of placing the ET tube into a bronchus.

 Ideally get into the habit of using a laryngoscope for intubation for better visualisation of the area.
 Check cuff inflation by gently squeezing the rebreathing bag whilst inflating the cuff and listening for the hiss of escaping gas to cease.
 Over-inflation can risk damage to tracheal tissues.

 At induction, IV injection speed should result in the total dose, if required, being administered over a period of 60 seconds.

 In dogs and cats administer one quarter of the recommended dose every 15 seconds and in rabbits 1/4 of the recommended 2mg/kg dose every 20-25 seconds.
 Assess depth of anaesthesia after each 1/4 dose until the patient is fully anaesthetised and can be intubated with ease.
 In well premedicated animals the animals the recommended dose may not be required.

 Visit Using Alfaxan for dosage information.